lholznagel/aws-codebuild-status/README.md

     - As runtime select `Provide your own bootstrap`
     - Create the function
 - In the box `Function Code` select as `Code entry type` `Upload a .zip file`
-    - Select the downloaded `rust.zip`
+    - Select the downloaded `lambda.zip`
 - Open the IAM role of the lambda
     - Add the permissions above to the lambda function
 - Done